jeeftor/home-assistant.io/source/_integrations/intellifire.markdown

 By default when the integration is installed it will be configured to both read data and send control packets on the **Local** network.
 If you wish to switch to **cloud** mode for any reason you are able to configure the integration both to **READ** and/or **CONTROL** an IntelliFire device via the cloud.

-## API Credentials
+## Configuration Flow

 To fully configure the IntelliFire integration you will need to enter your IntelliFire credentials which are the same ones you would use with the mobile app.
+This is a one time step and once completed it is possible to operate only locally moving forward.

 ### Entities